ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 16 - 12.26.20

-:cherry_blossom: Today I continued with the practice project. :christmanparrot: <br>
+:cherry_blossom: Today I continued with the practice project. <br>

 :cherry_blossom: Several new tools are worth noting: